 Environmental Conservation is the practice of preserving the natural world to prevent it from collapsing as a result of human activities, such as unsustainable agriculture, deforestation and burning fossil fuels.

-Side effects of these practices include toxic air, plastic pollution, destruction of natural habitats and climate change.
-Scientists warn that if we don’t act soon, this will lead to an increase in natural disasters, rising sea levels and extreme weather, resulting in collapsed ecosystems, mass extinction of wildlife, food scarcity and global displacement of people.
+Side effects of these practices include toxic air, plastic pollution, destruction of natural habitats and most urgently, climate change.
+Scientists warn that if we don’t act soon, this will lead to an even further increase in natural disasters, rising sea levels and extreme weather, resulting in collapsed ecosystems, mass extinction of wildlife, food scarcity and global displacement of people.

 As the only certified B Corporation in our field, our impact on volunteers, local teams, communities and the environment is audited and held to the highest ethical standards.

-Want to help protect endangered animals and their habitats in Africa, Latin America, Europe, Asia and the Pacific?
-Check out IVHQ’s best Wildlife Conservation programs here.
+Want to help protect life below water?
+Check out IVHQ’s best Marine Conservation programs here!
+Or if you’re looking to preserve endangered animals and their habitats in Africa, Latin America, Europe, Asia and the Pacific, see our best Wildlife Conservation programs here.

 Best environmental conservation programs abroad